adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 We may as well inline styles.
 It's more explicit and reduces the CSS footprint to zero.
 But mixing concerns is impractical and removes our ability to cache.

-> Isn't `.red`, for example, the exact same abstraction that CSS already gives us for free with `color: red`?
+> Question: Isn't `.red` the exact same abstraction that CSS already gives us for free with `color: red`?

 ## 6. Because they provide hooks for automated tests